Egg Plant Curry or Baigan ka Bartha

-Eggplant is not only eaten in northern India but is a favourite south Indian cuisine too.
-It is added to sambar, rasam and a variety of South Indian dishes.
-Not only south India, eggplant is a great pizza topping and is also used in pastas .
+Eggplant is not only eaten in northern India but is a favorite south Indian vegetable too.
+It is added to sambar, sabzee, upma, vangibath and a variety of South Indian dishes.
+It is also used as a pizza topping and is also used in pasta.

 Here is the recipe of the king of vegetables: